Approximating CKY with Transformers: Predicting Parses

 \paragraph{Decoding} Note that forming $\hat{\beta}$ from the $\boldh_i$ is only quadratic in sentence-length, and so if we can extract a parse from it in sub-cubic time we will improve (asymptotically) over CKY.
 In practice, we simply take the highest-scoring label for each span, and ignore spans for which the highest-scoring label is \textit{non-constituent}.
 We then sort the predicted spans, first in decreasing order of end-token and then (stably) in increasing order of start-token, and build up the tree from left to right.
 We thus incur only an $O(T^2 (|\mcN| + \log_2 T))$ decoding cost.\footnote{Note this procedure is only necessary for constituency parsing, where unary productions are allowed.
 For parsing PCFGs in CNF we simply take the $T{-}1$ highest scoring spans.}

 \paragraph{Training} Given a gold (binarized) parse $\beta^*$, we simply treat predicting the labels of each span as $T(T+1)/2$ independent multi-class classification problems, and we use the standard cross-entropy loss.
 Note that \citet{corro-2020-span} proposes this independent-span-classification training approach in the context of discontinuous constituency parsing (though with a fixed zero-weight for the \textit{non-constituent} label).
+We note that concurrent work by \citet{yang-tu-2023-dont} also explores both training and decoding by making span predictions independently.